DDynamic-Evolution/MikoStorm/doc/experimental_features.md

 - **Location:** Toolbar button (Toybox) or top menu bar → **Poser**
 - **How to use:** Select joints from the bone list.
 Use rotation/position/scale sliders or the visual gizmos (rotate/translate).
 Save/load poses to XML files.
 Supports mirroring, flipping, undo/redo, and BVH export.
 Other users receive an IM request when invited to be posed.
+- they need to answer yes or nothing will be posed
+- For this functionm the other user does NOT have to use the same viewer

 ---